 For Postcards, there is a 35-character limit, as opposed to the Greeting Cards, which have a 40 character limit.
 Your artist information will be placed on the backside of each style card.

 How will my art look on the cards?

 That depends on the aspect ratio of your images.
 An aspect ratio of three to t—

 What’s an Aspect Ratio?

 Aspect ratio is a mathematical way of describing how rectangular a rectangle is in terms of its width and height.
 A square box’s sides will always be the same length as each other – we’d say that it was “1:1”.
 By that same logic, we’d call two boxes side by side forming a long, thin rectangle “2:1”.

 We could make those same rectangles using more boxes (let’s call those boxes pixels from now on).

-I’m going to use cameras as an example from now on because it’s what comes naturally, but exactly the same principle applies to flat bed scanners, vector graphics software, fractal generators, or any of the other myriad ways of producing a file on your desktop that ends in .jpg or .png.
+We'll use cameras as an example from now on because it’s what comes naturally, but exactly the same principle applies to flatbed scanners, vector graphics software, fractal generators, or any of the other myriad ways of producing a file on your desktop that ends in .jpg or .png.

 The two most common camera formats these days are 3:2 (Canon and Nikon digital SLRs and 35mm film) and 4:3 (most compact digital cameras).